 “[T]he fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law.
 Those who belong to Christ Jesus have crucified the flesh with its passions and desires.”
 (Gal.
 5:23)

 It isn’t that we should do whatever we want to do.
-Having received the gift of God by faith, we have become God’s children, and we have begun to let God have His way in us – by His Holy Spirit who comes to reside in us – so that we are being conformed to His image – to His character -from within.
-This is the end goal: for us to be like God who made us in His image in authentic relationship.
+Having received the gift of God by faith, we have become God’s children, and we have begun to let God have His way in us – by His Holy Spirit who comes to reside in us – so that we are being conformed to His image – to His character – from within.
+This is the end goal: for us to be like God who made us in His image and calls us into authentic relationship with Him.
 (Rom.
 8:29)

 He wants is to walk in the spirit (not in obedience to written decrees) led by the Spirit (not by the letter of the law).
 (Gal.
 5:7) So that we know what this looks like, Jesus emphasized that the commandments are summed up in the phrase,